 First the plot and script have to be very interesting, in addition of course to the directing and producing.
 When it comes to the role itself, it has to be something different, new, and challenging, worth to mention a vital role in the project as well.

-6.If you get the chance to play the biography of a well-known figure, who
+6.If you get the chance to play the biography of a well-known figure, who would you choose?

 I would love to play the life of Faten Hamama, and the Lebanese actor Hind Abi Lama

 7.Besides acting and directing, what else are you passionate about?

 I’m really passionate about dancing and lately about learning new recipes.